pedroferreira95/salsifyChallenge/README.md

         -nokogiri - to parse the XML products
         -nori - to convert from XML to JSON
         -uri - to create each URL to call the API
+        The choice for each library was basically from searching online about what the most common libraries are that can do what I required.
+Since I'm not familiar with any other libraries in Ruby, i decided to use the ones I saw being recommended to other people.

     4. How long did you spend on this exercise?
 If you had unlimited additional time to spend on this, how would you spend it and how would you prioritize each item?